-Cloud computing is a bit more than “using someone else’s computer” although, in essence, this is technically correct!
+Cloud computing is more than just “using someone else’s computer” although, in essence, this is technically correct!
 In the past 5 years cloud computing has come a long way, and because of this is possible to get almost anything ‘As A Service’.
 This means users no longer need to purchase the computing power as a capital cost and ‘own’ IT equipment.
 The cloud offers the benefits of being able to pay monthly for the services you use, so you can pay for what you need now, and increase this only as you need to.
 In it’s simplest form, if you use web based email, or storage, you are using the cloud.
 In it’s more complex incarnation, entire enterprises can migrate all of their systems to the cloud, and it can even run complex computing workloads, such as those used for Artificial Intelligence.

 Given that it is possible to do almost anything in the cloud, what does this mean for everyday businesses?